rosh4976/MusicalTimeMachine/README.md

-# MusicalTimeMachine
+Welcome to The Musical Time Machine!

-# 🎶 Musical Time Machine
+Creating customised Spotify Playlist using the Musical Time Machine

 A Flask-based mini project that integrates with the Spotify API to generate custom playlists.
 Users can log in with their Spotify account and create playlists based on: